Images of Chondrodermatitis Nodularis Helicis (7)

 Chondrodermatitis Nodularis Helicis

 Chondrodermatitis nodularis helicis is a common inflammatory condition of the ear’s cartilage and overlying skin.
-The condition presents with very tender, small bumps (papules) or rounded lumps (nodules).
+The condition presents with a very tender papule (small, solid bump) on the outer ear.

 Who's At Risk?